sarahzu/Configuration-System/README.md

 # Configuration-System
 In the scope of my Master's Thesis, I implemented a Configuration System for the simulation game of the Post-fossil cities project.
+It consists of a web-application, a corresponding backend sytem and a database storage.
 This system is used as an intermediary system between the gameplay system, a model-processing backend system (called Agents Using System) and a storage of visual components used during game sessions.
+It enables the user to decide which visual components and decision cards should be used during the game session.
+The components can furthermore be modified.
+Additionally, the user can arrange the visual components on screen.
+The configuration system accepts visual components which are stored on a Github Repository.
+They can be loaded into the system by providing the corresponding Repository link.

 This project uses Python 3.7.6 and React 16.12.0.
 I worked with mac OS X 10.14.6 on Firefox 72.0.2 browser.